-gWest: The great enigma of Scottish golf - bunkered.co.uk
+gWest: The great enigma of Scottish golf

 * * *

-TO FULLY UNDERSTAND the story of gWest, you need to journey back to 1960s Dubai.
+TO FULLY UNDERSTAND the story of gWest, you need to travel back to 1960s Dubai.

 It was around this time that the Gulf state – then ruled by Sheikh Rashid bin Saeed Al Maktoum – made a pleasant discovery.
-It was, quite literally, sitting on a fortune courtesy of vast oil fields lurking deep beneath its hot, desert surface.
+Dubai was, quite literally, sitting on a fortune courtesy of vast oil fields flowing deep beneath its hot, desert surface.

 • Tadd Fujikawa: Coming out and playing through

-Just one problem.
 It lacked both the expertise and the tools required to extract this black, liquid gold from the ground.

-To circumnavigate this issue, Al Maktoum reportedly dispatched Mahdi Al Tajir, the

-of his closest advisors, to ask neighbouring Iran for assistance.
-The deal Al Tajir
+To circumnavigate this issue, Al Maktoum reportedly dispatched Mahdi Al Tajir, the head of his customs department and one of his closest advisors, to ask neighbouring Iran for assistance.

-ultimately brokered resulted in Iran helping Dubai get out of the starting blocks in its lucrative oil rush.
+The deal Al Tajir ultimately brokered resulted in Iran helping Dubai get off the starting blocks in its lucrative oil rush.
 In return for his negotiation skills, Al Tajir is said to have been given a percentage of all of Dubai’s oil revenues.
 Almost at a stroke, his net worth multiplied exponentially.

-Over time, Al Tajir expanded his portfolio to include an array of properties – including London’s Sheraton Park Tower Hotel and Mereworth Castle in Kent.
+Over time, Al Tajir expanded his portfolio to include an array of properties, including London’s Sheraton Park Tower Hotel and Mereworth Castle in Kent.
 In 1975, he paid £2m – approximately £15m in today’s money – for Keir House and its sprawling estate in Perthshire.
-Four years later, he founded bottled water brand Highland Spring at nearby Blackford.
+Four years later, he founded bottled water brand Highland Spring in nearby Blackford.

 He subsequently bought up most of the land surrounding the company’s headquarters.
-This enabled him to have complete control over the water supply coming from the Ochil Hills and, in turn, make Highland Spring certifiably organic.
+This gave him have complete control over the water supply coming from the Ochil Hills and, in turn, make Highland Spring certifiably organic.

+The estate – bounded, in the main, by land also owned by the Al Tajirs – was to be gated with its own security staff.
+To elevate its intimacy, it was agreed that an additional 120,000 trees would be planted throughout the estate.
+Imagine a heather-clad, slightly colder version of Isleworth – the Florida community that Tiger Woods used to live in – and you get the picture.

+The grand centerpiece of it all was to be an 18-hole championship golf course, built for the estate’s property owners and their guests, and designed by Scottish course architect David McLay-Kidd.

+The reason?
+Politics.
+At the time, Scotland was just over a year from an independence referendum that posed the prospect of major constitutional and political reform.

-Along the way, it acquired several other rival water companies, including the Gleneagles Spring Water Company, also based in Blackford, in 2001; the Speyside Glenlivet Water Company in 2009; and Campsie Spring in 2010.
+Along the way, Highland Spring acquired several other rival water companies, including: the Gleneagles Spring Water Company, also based in Blackford, in 2001; the Speyside Glenlivet Water Company in 2009; and Campsie Spring in 2010.

 In 2013, Highland Spring sold 200m litres of bottled water, pushing Evian into second place in the race to be the UK’s most popular bottled water brand – the first time a British company had held that distinction.

-Along the way, Al Tajir has been christened ‘Mohammed of the Glens’ by Scottish tabloids.
+All of this earned saw Al Tajir christened ‘Mohammed of the Glens’ by Scottish tabloids.
 Rather more significantly, he has also become one of the country’s richest men, with a fortune exceeding £1.65bn.

-Notoriously media-shy (some might say refreshingly so in this age of easy fame), little is known about Al Tajir’s non-business interests, with the exception of a declared taste for - and extensive collection of - silver artifacts, pearls and Persian carpets.
-In 1993, he reportedly paid the record price for a piece of silver, when he spent close to £2.3m on a 1736 silver chandelier made by Balthasar Friedrich Behrens at an auction in Monaco.
+Notoriously media-shy, little is known about Al Tajir’s non-business interests, with the exception of a declared taste for – and extensive collection of – silver artefacts, pearls and Persian carpets.
+In 1993, he reportedly paid a world record sum for a piece of silver, when he spent close to £2.3m on a 1736 chandelier made by Balthasar Friedrich Behrens at an auction in Monaco.

 For a man inexorably linked to oil, water and silver, there’s an amusing irony in most of Al Tajir’s business interests having turned to gold.
-The gWest International Resort is a notable exception to that rule.

 • Golf’s silent killer – and how to fight it